-Ever since Cyberpunk 2077 was announced in 2012, there’s been a slow release of information on the game and an initial release date was set for 16 April 2020 at E3 2019.
+Ever since Cyberpunk 2077 was announced in 2012, there’s been a slow release of information on the game.
+An initial release date was set for 16 April 2020 at E3 2019.
 That date has now been pushed back twice.
+This page covers all the details of the Cyberpunk 2077 release date.

 Update: 18 June – New Release Date set for November